Ignia/Style-Guide/CSS-Based Languages/Sass.md

   - Overrides (for any overrides required of third-party stylesheets)
   - Vendor (for any third-party stylesheets)
   - Views (for any page-specific styles)
-- When practical, separate mixinns, placeholders, and functions into their own files
+- When practical, separate mixins, placeholders, and functions into their own files
 - Compile distinct themes, layouts, and page-level CSS independent of the main CSS file
-- Do *not* group media queries into a single file (e.g., `_mobile.scss`); they should be associated with the styles they effect
+- Do *not* group media queries into a single file (e.g., `_mobile.scss`); they should be associated with the styles they affect

 > *Note:* For more information, see [Ignia's Sass Structure](https://github.com/Ignia/Sass-Structure).